NativeScript/nativescript-cli/PLUGINS.md

 If the NativeScript framework does not expose a native API that you need, you can develop a plugin which exposes the required functionality.
 When you develop a plugin, keep in mind the following requirements.

 * The plugin must be a valid npm package.
-* The plugin must expose a built-in native API.
-Currently, you cannot expose native APIs available via custom native libraries.
+* The plugin must expose a built-in native API or a native API available via custom native libraries.
 * The plugin must be written in JavaScript or TypeScript and must comply with the CommonJS specification.
 If written in TypeScript, make sure to include the compiled `JavaScript` file in your plugin.
 * The plugin directory structure must comply with the specification described below.
 * The plugin must contain a valid `package.json` which complies with the specification described below.